List of Yu-Gi-Oh! characters: Film antagonists

 The main antagonist of Yu-Gi-Oh!
 3D: Bonds Beyond Time.
 He is one of Iliaster's Four Stars of Destruction and a Turbo Duelist, who seeks to save his own time by traveling across time and space to destroy the history of Duel Monsters, but ends up causing damage to the timeline.
-He faces Yugi, Jaden, and Yusei Fudo in a duelm, but is defeated and returns to his time, having regained hope for the future.
+He faces Yugi, Jaden, and Yusei Fudo in a duel, but is defeated and returns to his time, having regained hope for the future.
 He uses a "Malefic" deck, which consists of stolen Duel Monster cards.
 He also appears in a flashback in Yu-Gi-Oh!
 5D's.